jsgroth/CoffeePSX/README.md

 # ps1-emu

 Work-in-progress attempt at a PlayStation emulator.
-Many games do not boot, and performance in 3D games is quite poor.
+Some games boot, but many do not boot, and performance in 3D games is quite poor.
 Currently CLI-only, no GUI.

 Currently standalone rather than being an additional backend in [jgenesis](https://github.com/jsgroth/jgenesis) in order to enable easier experimentation for rendering and parallelism, since this is the first console I've emulated that supports 3D graphics (and a double-digit MHz main CPU).

+The `cdrom` crate is a fork of the `cdrom` crate that [jgenesis](https://github.com/jsgroth/jgenesis) uses for Sega CD, but all changes to it in this repo have been upstreamed (e.g. support for Mode 2 data tracks) because I do not want the two to diverge.

 ## Status